spiral/docs/basics/quick-start.md

 ORM, Queue and user authorization.

 > The components and approaches will be covered at basic levels only.
-Read the corresponding section to gain more information.
+Read the corresponding sections to gain more information.

 ## Installation